-Procedure Height Limit (m AHD) Description Minimum Vector Altitude (MVA), which is used by air traffic controllers.
-This info This is the limit related to the Minimum Vectoring Altitude (MVA), which is used by air traffic controllers.
-This information is sourced from the RTCC published as part of Sydney Airport's Navigation Infrastructure N/A The proposed site is outside the lateral extent of surfaces protecting navigation aids shown in SACL's published Prescribed Airspace Plans.
+· Procedure Height Limit (m AHD) Description Radar Terrain Clearance Chart (RTCC) / Minimum Vector Altitude (MVA) 152.4 The entire site is covered by the 1500 RTCC sector.
+This is the limit related to the Minimum Vectoring Altitude (MVA), which is used by air traffic controllers.
+This information is sourced from the RTCC published as part of Sydney Airport's Prescribed Airspace Plans.
+Navigation Infrastructure N/A The proposed site is outside the lateral extent of surfaces protecting navigation aids shown in SACL's published Prescribed Airspace Plans.
 HIAL Light Planes N/A The development site is outside the lateral extent of surfaces shown in SACL's published Prescribed Airspace Plans.
 PAPI Light Planes Surface N/A The PAPI Light Planes Surface covers a portion of the site (at the south) but is less constraining than the Basic ILS Approach Surface - and so not applicable.